paulazoo/college-arch/README.md

 [collegearch.org](https://www.collegearch.org) - non-profit devoted to helping FGLI students achieve their academic potential.

-Website frontend for the College Key Arch, written in React JS by Paula Zhu.
+Website frontend for College ARCH, written in React JS by Paula Zhu.

 ## Set Up

-You will need a .env file to store API and WS urls
+You will need a .env file to store API and WS urls, and Google Client credentials

 The first time you run this locally, you will need to run `npm i` to install dependencies